the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 );
 ~~~~~~~

-Now, even though the Item component's function signature is more concise, the clutter ended up in the List component instead, because every property is passed to the Item component individually.
+Now, even though the Item component's function signature is more concise, the clutter ended up in the List component instead because every property is passed to the Item component individually.
 We can improve this approach using [JavaScript's spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax):

 {title="Code Playground",lang="javascript"}
 ~~~~~~~